dexterb747/udacity-write-a-data-science-blog/README.md

 #Files in this project

-The data consists of 5 files which are described below. listings.csv — This provides a list of all the properties with all the relevant attributes to help a person (customer) determine if they want to stay there. calendar.csv — This provides the availability of the properties so that a person (customer) can make a booking on it to stay. reviews.csv — This provides the feedback from persons (customers) who would have rented the property. writingadatascienceblogpost.ipynb - This is the notebook used for the analysis. writingadatascienceblogpost.html - This is the html output of the notebook used for the analysis.
+The data consists of 5 files which are described below. data.zip/listings.csv — This provides a list of all the properties with all the relevant attributes to help a person (customer) determine if they want to stay there. data.zip/calendar.csv — This provides the availability of the properties so that a person (customer) can make a booking on it to stay. data.zip/reviews.csv — This provides the feedback from persons (customers) who would have rented the property. writingadatascienceblogpost.ipynb - This is the notebook used for the analysis. writingadatascienceblogpost.html - This is the html output of the notebook used for the analysis.